-Access to the authorized roles is restricted as follows in Table 7:
+Access to the authorized roles is restricted as follows in Table 2.5-1:

-Table 7.
-Roles and Required Identification and Authentication.
+Table 2.5-1 - Roles with Required Identification and Authentication

-Role Type of Authentication Authentication Data Crypto Officer (Full Access) Identity-based Crypto officers using the CLI present unique user names and passwords to log in to the CLI.
-Crypto officers using SMC present unique identities (embedded in the SNMPv3 command protocol).
-Crypto Officer (Read Only) Identity-based Crypto officers using the CLI present unique user names and passwords to log in to the CLI.
-Crypto officers using SMC present unique identities (embedded in the SNMPv3 command protocol).
-Network User Identity-based Network Users (remote Encryptors) must present a certificate issued by the SMC.
+Role Type of Authentication Authentication Data Crypto Officer (Full Access) Identity-based Crypto Officers using the CLI present unique user names and passwords to log in to the CLI.
+Crypto Officers using SMC present unique identities (embedded in the SNMPv3 command protocol).
+Crypto Officer (Read Only) Identity-based Crypto Officers using the CLI present unique user names and passwords to log in to the CLI.
+Crypto Officers using SMC present unique identities (embedded in the SNMPv3 command protocol).
+Network User Identity-based Network Users (remote encryptors) must present a certificate issued by the SMC.